MaverickMayCode/wazuh-home-soc-lab/docs/incident-reports.md

 ## Analysis

-The SIEM identified a user account escalating its privledges to admin.
+The SIEM identified a user account escalating its privileges to admin.

 ## Conclusion

 Wazuh successfully detected the priveledge escalation from the Windows endpoint.
-These logs are so important and are leveled so high because of the potential damage a malicious threat can do with escalated privledges.
+These logs are so important and are leveled so high because of the potential damage a malicious threat can do with escalated privileges.